Envirometrix/plotKML/README.md

 Integration with sf
 -------------------

-I will now present new `sf` functions and compare with current `sp` functions.
+We will now present new `sf` functions and compare the with current `sp` approach.
 Start with POINTS

     suppressPackageStartupMessages({
       library(plotKML)